jojijacobk/Software-Architectures-Knowledge/README.md

 [ https://en.wikipedia.org/wiki/Service-oriented_architecture]

--   SOA is a general term for [Microservice Architecture](#SoftwareArchitectures-Microservice-Architecgt).
+-   SOA is a general term for Microservice Architecture
 -   Most common form of SOA implementation is Webservice SOAP, REST (though other forms such as message passing also do exist)
--   **Evolution goes like this :** Distributed Computing →  SOA →  SaaS → SaaS is group of a lot of Microservices.
+-   Evolution goes like this : Distributed Computing →  SOA →  SaaS, where SaaS is group of a lot of Microservices.
--   Software as a Service is the current trend of SOA, where each service is a microservice.
+-   *Software as a Service (SaaS)* is the current trend of SOA, where each service is a microservice.

 ## Event Driven Architecture (EDA)

 [ https://en.wikipedia.org/wiki/Event-driven_architecture]

--   EDA complements [Service Oriented Architecture](#SoftwareArchitectures-Service-Oriented-Architecture).
+-   EDA complements Service Oriented Architecture.
 Events may trigger the firing up of services in the SOA.
 -   An event can be defined as a significant change in the application state
 -   Events may be sent as just event notification with not much details about event, or my sent the event itself